-Our proposed rule defined "original information" to mean information that is: (i) derived from the independent knowledge or independent analysis of the whistleblower; (ii) not already known to the Commission from any other source, unless the whistleblower is the original source of the information; (iii) not exclusively derived from an allegation made in a judicial or administrative hearing, in a governmental report, hearing, audit, or investigation, or from the news media, unless the whistleblower is a source of the information; and (iv) provided to the Commission for the first time after July 21, 2010 (the date of the enactment of Dodd-Frank).
-The first three requirements recited the definition of "original information" found in Section 21F(a)(3) of the Exchange
+Our proposed rule defined "original information" to mean information that is: (i) Derived from the independent knowledge or independent analysis of the whistleblower; (ii) not already known to the Commission from any other source, unless the whistleblower is the original source of the information; (iii) not exclusively derived from an allegation made in a judicial or administrative hearing, in a governmental report, hearing, audit, or investigation, or from the news media, unless the whistleblower is a source of the information; n87 and (iv) provided to the Commission for the first time after July 21, 2010 (the date of the enactment of Dodd-Frank).
+The first three requirements recited the definition of "original information" found in Section 21F(a)(3) of the Exchange Act.
+The fourth requirement made clear that awards would be considered only for original information submitted after the enactment of Section 21F.

-&lt;sup>87 In our Proposing Release we stated that we will interpret the term "judicial or administrative hearing" to include hearings in arbitration proceedings.
+n87 In our Proposing Release we stated that we will interpret the term "judicial or administrative hearing" to include hearings in arbitration proceedings.
 See Proposing Release note 19.
 One commenter expressed concern that this interpretation would prevent a plaintiff in arbitration from making a whistleblower submission on the basis of his allegations and the evidence adduced at the hearing.
 See letter from Stuart D. Meissner, LLC.
 However, in that instance, the plaintiff would qualify as the source of the allegations, and nothing in the definition of "original information" would preclude the plaintiff from using evidence adduced at the hearing to support his or her submission to the Commission.
-Rather, our inclusion of arbitration hearings within the scope of the rule would preclude others who are involved with the arbitration - such as the reporter, or an arbitrator - from using the plaintiff's allegations to make a whistleblower submission for their own benefit.
+Rather, our inclusion of arbitration hearings within the scope of the rule would preclude others who are involved with the arbitration--such as the reporter, or an arbitrator--from using the plaintiff's allegations to make a whistleblower submission for their own benefit.